cankoeks/switches/README.md

 ## Development

-To start your script run:
+To start your game run:

 ```shell
 bin/switches